- Why Do Cats Suckle Or Nurse On People Or Objects?

-With love and care, you can help your cat or kitten get rid of this behavior in the comfortable and safe environment of your home.
+With love and care, you can help your cat or kitten get rid of this behavior in your home’s comfortable and safe environment.

 Zoey is a long-time pet owner and animal rights advocate, a vital part of Purrfect n’ Pawesome.
 She shares her unique experiences and learnings with her readers to enhance their understanding of pet behavior and nutrition.
 Along with being an active pet writer, she volunteers at multiple animal shelters, rescue centres with some bespokenly awesome pets.

 Zoey has a lot to share when raising the pets and spending life being their true friends.
 She has a quite pampered Persian cat and a Ragdoll, whom she loves the most.
 Readout her blogs to know more about being a responsible parent to your beloved pets.